How we afford to live in Europe

 5. We don’t order drinks at restaurants or we share.
 Food is cheap at restaurants, but not the drinks.
 Half of your bill can easily be from beverages alone.
 Since Germans don’t like tap water, it isn’t provided at the beginning of your meal like in the US.
 You can technically ask for a glass of free water, though it’s a major faux pas.
 I just carry a water bottle in my purse wherever we go.
 Then we grab a drink outside of the restaurant.

-6. We don’t eat meat.
-I’ve never actually bought meat, so I can’t say how much we’re saving.
-But I’ve seen menus (vegetarian meals are always cheaper), and I know tofu is cheaper than steak at the store.
+6. We eat little meat.
+I’ve never actually bought meat at the grocery store, so I can’t say how much we’re saving.
+But I’ve seen menus (vegetarian meals are always cheaper).
 It’s just a personal choice, but it sure has kept a few more pennies in our pockets.

 8. Our top focus is energy efficiency.
 It’s better for the environment; it’s better for our pockets.
 We installed energy efficient bulbs, and none of our appliances were picked for their aesthetics like the stainless steel rage is all about.
 Our appliances were picked for their ability to do their job.
 I read a lot of energy saving tips about washing all of your clothes with cold water, but we disagree.
 We wash our clothes on a setting hotter than American appliances offer (German machines heat their own water).
 By taking the time to pick an efficient machine, you can save money and have white clothes.
 (Our top choice in the US is Bosch or Miele… both German companies ironically!)